The Lego Movie 2 Videogame

 The Lego Movie 2 Videogame is a Lego-themed action-adventure video game developed by Traveller's Tales and published by Warner Bros.
 Interactive Entertainment.
-Based on the 2019 film of the same name, it is a direct stand-alone sequel and the second installment to The Lego Movie Videogame, released on February 26, 2019, for the Nintendo Switch, PlayStation 4, Windows, and Xbox One; and on March 14, 2019, it was released for macOS.
-It is the last Lego Movie video game to be published by Warner Bros.
-Interactive Entertainment before Warner Bros. sold the rights to The Lego Movie franchise to Universal Pictures in 2020.
+Based on the 2019 film of the same name, it is a direct stand-alone sequel and the second installment to The Lego Movie Videogame, released on February 26, 2019, for the Nintendo Switch, PlayStation 4, Windows, and Xbox One; and on March 14, 2019, it was released for MacOS.
+It is the last Lego Movie videogame to be published by Warner Bros.
+Interactive Entertainment before Warner Bros. contract with The Lego Group expired in favor of a new one with Universal Pictures in 2020.

 Gameplay

-The game borrows from Lego Worlds and Lego Dimensions, and has new additional characters and refined combat mechanics, as well as those from the first game.
+The game borrows elements from Lego Worlds and has new additional characters and refined combat mechanics, as well as those from the first game.
 Worlds and characters from both films are featured in the game.
 Players create various structures in order to access new levels.

 The first DLC expansion was titled the "Prophecy Pack," and brought prominent characters from the first movie into the game, such as Young Vitruvius and Lord Business.
-Additionally, "Galactic Adventures" DLC expansion pack was made available on April 18, 2019, featuring three levels that expand further on certain plot moments from the film, such as Future Emmet's rise to becoming Rex Dangervest and Mayhem helping out the members of the Justice League.
+Additionally, "Galactic Adventures" DLC expansion pack was made available on April 18, 2019, featuring three levels that expand further on certain plot moments from the film, such as Future Emmet's rise to becoming Rex Dangervest and Mayhem helping out the members of the Justice League along with helping the Queen with the ceremony.

 Development and release

-It was officially announced on November 27, 2018, that The Lego Movie Videogame would be getting a sequel, just like The Lego Movie.
+It was officially announced on November 27, 2018, 9 months after the movie had officially premiered, that The Lego Movie Videogame would be getting a sequel, just like The Lego Movie.
 Upon its announcement, Sean William McEvoy, the vice president of digital applications and games at the Lego Group, emphasized the open-world aspect of the game.

 The game was released worldwide on February 26, 2019, two weeks after the release of The Lego Movie 2: The Second Part, for the PlayStation 4, Xbox One, Nintendo Switch, and Microsoft Windows.